IDLES PHP functional library

 setPath

-Return copy $record with $path set with $value
+Return copy of $record with $path set with $value.

 $a = [ 'a' => [ [ 'b' => [ 'c' => 3 ] ] ] ];